Skip to content

 HTTP Server - (http(s)://{domain and sub domain}/{id}).

-logger: logging.Logger, optional
+logger: structlog.stdlib.BoundLogger, optional

-and network accessible handler is created if None supplied.
+is created if None supplied.

 If not supplied, a `msgspec` based JSON Serializer is used.

-- remote_accessible_logger: `bool`, Default False.
+- `remote_accessible_logger`: `bool`, Default `False`.

-- use_default_db: `bool`, Default False.
+- `use_default_db`: `bool`, Default `False`.

-if True, default SQLite database is created where properties can be stored and loaded.
+if `True`, default SQLite database is created where properties can be stored and loaded.
 There is no need to supply

 any database credentials. `use_default_db` value can also be set as a class attribute.

-- db_config_file: `str`, optional.
+- `db_config_file`: `str`, optional.

 if not using a default database, supply a JSON configuration file to create a database connection.
 Check documentaion